Sid Meier's Civilization 5 (PC)

 Easy "Fetchez la Vache!" achievement

 PC Play as Normandy in the "1066: Year of Viking Destiny" scenario.
 The Motte and Bailey Improvement is a unique improvement for Normandy.
-It can be built with Workers and it acts just like a fort.
+It can be built with Swordsmen and it acts just like a fort.

 Easy "Flawless Strategy" achievement